e-miguel/Task-XMen/README.md

 ## Prerequisite

-Before running the script, make sure you have the following prerequisites in place:
+Before doing the Task, please make sure you have the following prerequisites in place:

 - Complete my previous industry projects and task to build your knowledge, skills, and troubleshooting.
 - Administrative access to the EC2 instance